transcom/mymove/README.md

 ### API / Swagger

 The public API is defined in a single file: `swagger/api.yaml` and served at `/api/v1/swagger.yaml`.
 This file is the single source of truth for the public API.

 In addition, internal services, i.e. endpoints only intended for use by the React client are defined in `swagger/internal.yaml` and served at `/internal/swagger.yaml`.
 These are, as the name suggests, internal endpoints and not intended for use by external clients.

+The Orders Gateway's API is defined in the file `swagger/orders.yaml` and served at `/orders/v0/orders.yaml`.

 You can view the API's documentation (powered by Swagger UI) at <http://localhost:3000/api/v1/docs> when a local server is running.